dnsimple/dnsimple-support/content/articles/record-editor.markdown

 To delete a record, click on the trash icon at the end of the record row.

 <warning>
-Please note that there's no undo.
+Please note there's no undo.
 The only way to restore a deleted record is to create it again.
 </warning>

 ![Delete Record](/files/rec-editor-delete.png)